We Can't Leave Any Child Behind. Now More Than Ever

 God willing, the majority of your students will be resilient, flexible and will return to school with hope and energy.

-We need to look at for them.
+We need to look out for them.

 Here’s a couple of quick facts that I want to share.